gvdpol/PracticalDevOps/docs/Continuous_Integration/LabDescription.md

 ### Step 5.

 Select the Test step and add the following **--no-build --logger "trx;LogFileName=testresults.trx"** to the arguments property.
-The extra parameter **--no--build** prevents the code being build again
+The extra parameter **no-build** prevents the code being build again

 ### Step 6.